Financial-Times/dotcom-page-kit/packages/anvil-server-react-renderer/readme.md

 npm install --save-dev @financial-times/anvil-server-react-renderer
 ```

-This module provides a single class:
+This module provides a single class which can be configured by providing [options](#options):

 ```diff
 + import ReactRenderer from '@financial-times/anvil-server-react-renderer'